donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/dirdmNutshell.md

   ![](CollectionTimeLine.png)

+Note that an empirical research project can start from existing DACs and/or DSCs, and therefore it is not required that new data have to be acquired for this project.

 Repository users can have different predefined roles in a collection.
-These roles differ in their rights with respect to the collection.
+These roles differ in their rights with respect to the collection:

 1. A _manager_ can add and remove users to the collection, and can change the role of other users.
 A manager also has the rights of a contributor.
 2. A _contributor_ can add, modify and delete files.
 A contributor also has the rights of a viewer.
 3. A _viewer_ can view the content of files.

+Collection are always initiated by a _research administrator_, whos belongs to a center's administrative staff.

-When a collection is initiated, a research administrator assigns a manager to the collection (see the _DI RDM Protocol for Research Administrators_).
+assigns a manager to the collection (see the _DI RDM Protocol for Research Administrators_).
 Typically, the collection manager is also the supervisor of the research project to which this collection belongs.
 A collection manager can add other users to the collection in the role of manager, and these then obtain the same rights.

 Jointly, managers and contributors are called the _authors_ of a collection.
 When a collection is closed and shared with others, it is a publication (a _data_ publication), of which the authors are its managers and contributors.